ShrikeGames/commander_gpt/README.md

 ```
 .venv/bin/python3 commander_gpt.py commander alien
 ```
-5. Press the configured key to start recording from your mic (defined in character_config.json)
+5. Press the configured key to start recording from your mic (defined in system_config.json)
 6. Talk as much as you want
-7. If you want a screenshot to be included with your message then you can toggle that on or off with SHIFT (or button defined in character_config.json)
+7. If you want a screenshot to be included with your message then you can toggle that on or off with the button defined in system_config.json
 8. Wait a second or two after you are done talking to allow the speech-to-text to finish
+10. Press the same key again to stop recording from your mic.
-9. Press the configured key (defined in character_config.json) to send the transcribed audio to ChatGPT via OpenAI
+11. Press the configured key (defined in character_config.json) to send the transcribed audio to ChatGPT via OpenAI
+  - Have each individual character will wait for their own activation key (in their character_config.json entry) and add themselves to a queue
+  - This avoids characters talking over each other, they will wait their turn
+  - This will allow having one mic input button to get input, then ask from any character you want to respond afterwards
-10. when a response from OpenAI is returned it will process it and send it to either 11labs or azure to convert to audio
+12. when a response from OpenAI is returned it will process it and send it to either 11labs or azure to convert to audio
-11. It will now play the audio of the character talking and show the image of the character.
+13. It will now play the audio of the character talking and show the image of the character.
-12. When the character is done talking you can return to step 5 and repeat to continue the conversation.
+14. When all of the characters are done talking you can return to step 5 and repeat to continue the conversation, or activate other characters to talk again.
-14. When satisfied with the results you can capture the app's window in OBS or other software and add a chroma-key filter to remove the background.
+15. When satisfied with the results you can capture the app's window in OBS or other software and add a chroma-key filter to remove the background.

 ## Troubleshooting
 DO NOT RUN AS SUDO IF ON LINUX.